Lilypads/deepNeuronalFilter/README.md

  This will create the necessary folders, build the program and the DNF library, and will run the executable.
  An interactive GUI will appear as below.

+If the executable file does not run and your operating system is a MacOS, you might need to run the following manually on the terminal.
+Make sure you are in the repository directory before you run.

+ `chmod 777 eeg_filter`

+ `./eeg_filter`

  ![Figure 2](./fig2.png)

 ### Conditioning the Inner and Outer signals: